promptfoo/promptfoo-docs/docs/getting-started.md

       value: AI language model

     # Verify that the output doesn't apologize, using model-graded eval
-    - type: llm-rubric
+    - type: model-graded-closedqa
-      value: Does not contain an apology
+      value: must not contain an apology

     # Prefer shorter outputs using a scoring function
     - type: javascript